-We already know that the sample was a simple digest of Lactoglobulin Beta; let's see if we can filter out the other spurious hits from the report.
+We already know that the sample was a simple digest of Albumin and Serotransferrin; but let's pretend we're only interested in Serotransferrin.
 Click on the Filter Pane tab.
-Here we can add to the filter pane and add a filter that shows only database peptides with scores greater than 50% or any other value we choose.
-Scroll down the Possible Filters list and select the Peptide Filter called Score Filter.
-In the [Edit Filter] frame, remember to select "greater than" and type 50, then press the Add Filter button.
+Here we can add a filter that shows only proteins with mass greater than 70000 or any other value we choose.
+Scroll down the Possible Filters list and select the Protein Filter called Mass Filter.
+In the [Edit Filter] frame, remember to select "Greater than" and type 70000, then press the Add Filter button.
 The filter now appears in the list of Selected Filters.
-The filter can be edited while in either listing and can be added multiple times (in case, for some reason, you only wanted peptides with a score greater than 50% but less than 90%).
+The filter can be edited while in either listing and can be added multiple times (in case, you only wanted proteins with a mass greater than 700000 but less than 90000).
 Hit the Apply Filters button and let's examine the results.
 Click the 'Protein View' tab.